-Acknowledgment: Dr. Obeysekera, PI, is a collaborator in a project on rainfall extremes, funded by the South Florida Water Management District (SFWMD) and awarded to US Geological Survey (USGS) with Michelle Irizarry, P.E. as its Principal Investigator.
+Acknowledgment: Dr. Obeysekera, PI, is a collaborator in a project on rainfall extremes, funded by the South Florida Water Management District (SFWMD) and awarded to US Geological Survey (USGS) with Michelle Irizarry, P.E. as its Principal Investigator, John Stamm, Ph.D.
+(USGS) and Carolina Maran, Ph.D, P.E.
+(SFWMD) serving as lead members of the project team.
 His participation in and input during weekly calls on that project has been beneficial to the current state-wide effort as it will ensure that, the results produced by SFWMD are consistent with the current products of this effort.
 We have made an extensive effort to use consistent analytical techniques and data and have received excellent collaboration from USGS.
 Also, SFWMD, in their project with USGS, included a task for FIU to facilitate an expert review panel.
 FIU SLSC appreciates receiving previously published data and computer codes from the USGS that was developed for the SFWMD.
+With permission from USGS, the codes may available from the GitHub sites: mirizarry-ortiz/ddf code: Provisional DDF code (github.com) mirizarry-ortiz/etccdi code: Python code to compute ETCCDI climate indices for